Charity HERIB Wins National Award

 Visionary is a national infrastructure organisation for all local sight support charities in the UK.
 The awards evening took place as part of Visionary’s national conference which offers local societies the chance to share information and knowledge, network and make new contacts as well as listen to key note speakers from within the sight loss field.

-HERIB was nominated for three awards and, given the strength of competition with entries from across the UK, was delighted to receive the Best Use of Award which was accepted by HERIB’s Chief Executive Sandra Ackroyd who said,
+HERIB was nominated for three awards and, given the strength of competition with entries from across the UK, was delighted to receive the Best Use of Technology Award which was accepted by HERIB’s Chief Executive Sandra Ackroyd who said,

 “We’re delighted to receive this national award and it’s wonderful for the HERIB team to be recognised in this way.
 This award reflects the hard work that our Training Officer, Tracy Atkinson, has been undertaking in developing our Assistive Technology Suite, offering one-to-one training both in the suite itself and at people’s homes and facilitating ‘Techshare’ workshops for visually impaired people.
 It also reflects our work with other local organisations to deliver courses such as family genealogy.”